-For 12 hours each day for 61 days, the names of those killed in the First World War will scroll across video screens in Niagara and around the world.
-Sadly, it will take from now until Remembrance Day to recognize the more than one million men and women killed on both sides of the conflict.
+For 12 hours each day for 61 days, the names of those killed in the final year of the First World War will scroll across video screens in Niagara and around the world.
+Sadly, it will take from now until Remembrance Day to recognize the more than one million men and women killed on both sides of the conflict between 1914 and 1918.

 This November marks the centenary of the end of the First World War, and Brock University is involved in The World Remembers, a Canadian-led international project to commemorate those killed during the war and those who died of their injuries in the years that followed.